qxiao2ub/hw7-group-Ling-YX-QY/README.md

 The last character of stop_id tells the direction of the stop (N represents North, S represents South).
 - Read the last character of stop_id to identify the direction.
-- Insert the new direction column to a specific postion, e.g. position 1 in this case.
+- Insert the new direction column to a specific postion, e.g. column position 1 in this case.
 ```
 Direction = []